Welcome to the 2026 Solo Show application.

 Design Guidelines

 All recycled materials are acceptable.
-Materials used by designers in past years include plastic bags, feathers, warming blankets from a marathon, CDs and DVDs, newspaper, dryer lint, old tarps, candy wrappers, vinyl records, used videotape, and much more.
-Sew, weave or assemble your materials.
-Please label the sketch of your design so the panel can clearly imagine your vision.
+Materials must be community-sourced – no purchasing materials for use in designs.
+Past designers have created their garments with used items such as plastic bags, feathers, warming blankets from a marathon, CDs and DVDs, newspaper, dryer lint, old tarps, candy wrappers, vinyl records, used videotape, and much more.
+Sew, weave, or assemble your materials.
+Please label the sketch of your design so the panel can imagine your vision.

 The final product needs to be a transformative creation.
 Create high fashion from other people’s castaways.
 Creating something new from something old is essential – just wearing old clothes doesn’t count.
-The Design Panel prefers proposals which truly transform materials to be unrecognizable from their original purpose.
+The Design Panel prefers proposals that show a complete transformation of materials that renders individual materials unrecognizable from their original purpose.

-Model your own work or design and recruit a model.
+Model your design or recruit a model.
 If you’d like to design but don’t want to strut the runway, find a model – and a muse!
-Models will be required to attend a training session near the show date.
+Models are required to attend a preliminary rehearsal near the show date and the dress rehearsal.

 Questions?
 Contact Meghan at meghan@eARTS.org